Nutrient Pollution-One of America’s Most Challenging Environmental Problems

 The second reason to preserve both forest and farmland is that, globally, as many environmental nay-sayers like to point out, we must produce enough crops to feed a growing world.

-Residents of the United States currently represent less than 5% of the global population but are responsible for about one-quarter of the consumption of natural resources (including food).
-The global glut of agricultural products also suggests these assumptions are not valid in the short term.
-However, it must be recognized that the global population will expand, and agricultural production must meet whatever the food (diet) and fiber needs are for that population to exist reasonably.
-The best way to feed that population while addressing environmental concerns, including nutrient pollution, is to minimize the loss of all resource lands, including farmland.
+Although residents of the United States currently represent less than 5% of the global population, they are responsible for about one-quarter of the consumption of natural resources (including food).
+The global glut of agricultural products also suggests that these assumptions are invalid in the short term.

 The Environment

 Nutrient pollution damages the environment and harms water quality.
 Algal blooms consume large amounts of oxygen that fish, shellfish, and other organisms need to survive.
-Algal blooms can make the water cloudy, reduce the ability of aquatic life to find food, and clog the gills of fish.
-Some algal blooms produce toxins that can cause illnesses or death for animals like turtles, seabirds, dolphins, fish, and shellfish.
+They can also cloud the water, reduce aquatic life's ability to find food and clog fish gills.

 Airborne nitrogen can also pose environmental risks.
 Nitrogen compounds released into the air by burning fossil fuels can react with water, oxygen, and other chemicals to form nitric acid.
 When it falls to earth, acid rain can damage an entire ecosystem, including streams, estuaries, forests, and grasslands.

-The popularity of SUVs raises the question of personal/corporate ethics and responsibility instead of government regulation.
-During the last 30 years, it has been far too common for those who decry government regulation to exploit every loophole available to avoid addressing environmental issues.
+For the past thirty years, it has been far too common for those who decry government regulations to exploit every loophole available to avoid addressing environmental issues.

 The Economy

 Nutrient pollution has diverse and far-reaching effects on the U.S. economy, impacting many sectors that depend on clean water.
-The tourism industry loses close to $1 billion each year, mostly from losses in fishing and boating activities because of nutrient-polluted water bodies.
-In Mississippi alone, tourism in the three counties that border the Gulf Coast accounts for about $1.6 billion in visitor expenditures, 32 percent of state travel and tourism tax revenues, and 24,000 direct jobs.
+The tourism industry loses nearly $1 billion yearly, mostly from losses in fishing and boating activities because of nutrient-polluted water bodies.

-Algal blooms in drinking water sources can drastically increase treatment costs and subsequently increase consumer utility bills.
-Costs to clean up polluted water bodies, such as the Chesapeake Bay, can cost billions of dollars.
-Airborne nutrient pollution can also affect visibility at outdoor tourist destinations, like national parks.
-Airborne nitrogen compounds can damage structures, especially ones made of marble and limestone.
+Algal blooms in drinking water sources can drastically increase treatment costs and consumer utility bills.
+Cleanups of polluted water bodies, such as Chesapeake Bay, can cost billions.

 Concentration and Intensification in Animal Agriculture